ChrisSidebotham/chrissidebotham.github.io/pages/bio.md

 # Me & My Blog 👋

-So for those that do not know me, I am Chris Sidebotham, I am based in the UK and I have been around the Managed Service Provider (MSP) industry for most of my career, from IT Support to Project Consultancy.
-The majority of my professional has been spent dealing with Digital Transformation and Cloud Adoption.
-I have a vested interest for Everything Azure & Automation, Hopefully I can cover off most of what I have been working on behind the scenes in this blog.
+I am Chris Sidebotham, Azure Infrastructure Consultant for Microsoft based in the UK.
+I have a keen passion for everything Azure & Automation, with a history of designing & deploying Azure Infrastructure & Automation Solutions, Modern Workplace Solutions.
+All views and articles on this site are my own and not of my employer.

-This blog is a place for me to brain dump everything that I know and wish to write about.
+This blog is a place for me empower others with the hope it will help at least one person.
 Over the course of my career I have faced many new technologies and spent hours searching the internet for bug fixes and resolutions!
 So this is me giving something back!

 ### 💡 My Favorite Topics
 - Azure Automation
+- Azure Bicep
 - Azure DevOps
 - Infrastructure-as-Code
+- Policy-as-Code

 📫 How to reach me: Hit the links in the navigation!

 ### 📜 Certifications:
+- Microsoft Azure Administrator Associate
-- Microsoft Azure
+- Microsoft Azure Foundations
+- Microsoft Security, Compliance & Identity Foundations
+- Microsoft 365 Teams Administrator Associate
-- Microsoft 365
+- Microsoft 365 Foundations
+- Microsoft Technology Associate: Networking
 - Datto BCDR
 - Oracle Cloud Infrastructure